L'Ours Blanc Apartment Residence

 This lift pass office is located near the Office de Tourisme (the Tourist Office), right in the heart of Alpe d'Huez.

 Open from 08:45 to 16:45.
-From mid-December, open until 19:00 to allow ski pass collection.
+From mid-December, open until 19:00 for ski pass collection.

 A stylish four-star chalet hotel in Alpe d’Huez offering spacious rooms.